Privacy policy

 Who we are

 In this Privacy Policy, “UK Research Integrity Office”, “UKRIO”, “we”, or “our” means UK Research Integrity Office, charitable company limited by guarantee and registered in England and Wales (registered charity number 1147061 and company number 07444269).
-UKRIO’s registered office is Sussex Innovation Centre, University of Sussex, Science Park Square, Falmer, East Sussex, BN1 9SB.
+UKRIO’s registered office is Impact Hub London Euston, 1 Triton Square NW1 3DX.

-UKRIO is registered as a data controller with the Information Commissioner’s Office (ICO) under the Data Protection Act 1998 – registration number Z3554391.
+UKRIO is also registered as a data controller with the Information Commissioner’s Office (ICO) under The Data Protection Act 2018 (under registration number Z3554391).

 How we collect information about individuals

-We collected individual’s data from the following sources:
+We collect data from individuals from the following sources:

 Directly from individuals